MicrosoftDocs/power-platform/power-platform/admin/connector-action-control.md

 > [!NOTE]
 > - Configuring a connector's actions is available for all *blockable* connectors, but not for [unblockable connectors](dlp-connector-classification.md#list-of-connectors-that-cant-be-blocked) and [custom connectors](dlp-custom-connector-parity.md).

-This opens a side panel where you can allow or deny specific actions.
+When configuring the connector, use the side panel where you can allow or deny specific actions.
 You can also set the default value (Allow or Deny) for any new connector actions that will be added to the connector in the future.

 :::image type="content" source="media/dlp-allow-deny-connector-actions.png" alt-text="Set Allow or Deny for connector actions.":::